 Wilp Wilxo'oskwhl Nisga'a Institute (WWNI) is a not-for-profit, community driven, student focused Indigenous post-secondary and training institute that works in four areas: academic, vocational and technical, and continuing community education.
-Through partnerships with a number of public post-secondary institutes, including a Federated Agreement with the University of Northern British Columbia (UNBC), WWNI delivers a range of programs and training opportunities, including: Master of Arts First Nations Studies, Bachelor of Arts (First Nations Studies), University/College preparation, Grade 12 achievement, vocational/technical training, and continuing education programs.
+Through partnerships with a number of public post-secondary institutes, including a Federated Agreement with the University of Northern British Columbia (UNBC), WWNI delivers a range of programs and training opportunities, including: Master of Arts First Nations Studies, Bachelor of Arts (First Nations Studies), University/College preparation, Grade 12 achievement, vocational/ technical training, and continuing education programs.

 Nisga'a Language and Culture courses continue to be WWNI's most subscribed courses.
-To date, WWNI has recorded 1,720 course completions in Nisga'a Culture.
+To date, WWNI has recorded 1,759 course completions in Nisga'a Language and Culture.

-During the reporting period, WWNI reported 143 course enrolments in academic programs and 51 course enrolments in vocational and technical programs.
+During the reporting period, WWNI reported 198 course enrolments in academic programs.
 Since WWNI's incorporation in 1993, graduates have earned the following credentials.